beemdevelopment/Aegis/docs/vault.md

 These are the same parameters as Android itself uses to derive a key for full-disk encryption.
-Because of the memory limitations Android apps have, it's not possible to increase them without running into OOM conditions on most devices.
+Because of the memory limitations Android apps have, it's not possible to increase these parameters without running into OOM conditions on most devices.

-_Argon2 is a more modern KDF that provides an advantage over scrypt because it allows tweaking the memory-hardness parameter and CPU-hardness parameter separately, whereas scrypt ties those together into one cost parameter (N).
-As many applications have started using Argon2 in production, it seems that it has withstood the test of time.
+_Argon2 is a more modern KDF that's a bit more flexible than scrypt, because it allows tweaking the memory-hardness parameter and CPU-hardness parameter separately, whereas scrypt ties those together into one cost parameter (N).
 It will be considered as an alternative option to switch to in the future._

 ### Encryption